willogy-team/insights--tensorflow/part3/README.md

 ```

 <ins>Some notes</ins>
-- The input image need to be preprocessed like the same in the training stage.
+- The input image needs to be preprocessed like the same in the training stage.
-- You can see the shape of the dog in all the feature maps, except that some just contains edge information and some are the gray scale with focus on patterns like furs, eyes, noses,...
+- You can see the shape of the dog in all the feature maps, except that some just contain edge information and some are grayscale with a focus on patterns like furs, eyes, noses,...
 - Surprisingly, from the first layer we can see that CNN can detect edges like predefined filters of edge detector.

 <p align=center>